SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/04-State.md

 Changing the **state** will change how the app looks.

-This way we can create apps that are dynamic and interractive.
+This way we can create apps that are dynamic and interactive.

 [/slide]